-More importantly, ads are emerging as the preferred way forward when it comes to business models for connected TV.
+More importantly, ads are emerging as the preferred way forward when it comes to business models for connected TV Marketing.
 Though the success of services like Netflix has spurred even broadcast networks to launch their own subscription-based digital content services, the latest consumer research shows that more and more consumers are lapsing into “subscription fatigue.”
-Around half of connected TV owners now say that they prefer watching commercials over ad-free subscriptions when it comes to streaming video.
+Around half of the connected TV owners now say that they prefer watching commercials over ad-free subscriptions when it comes to streaming video.

 With connected TV offering much of digital’s targeting possibilities, the market seems like fertile ground for advertisers.
 Rich viewership data allows advertisers to cross-reference data across households’ connected devices, collate service usage records based on personally identifiable information, and ultimately launch precisely targeted campaigns.
-Connected TV’s integration into users’ personal network of devices also opens more spaces for cross-channel campaigns: advertisers can follow users from their connected TVs to related screens, serving complementary ads on smartphones, perhaps, or incorporating branded content into their apps.
+Connected TV’s integration into users’ personal network of devices also opens more spaces for cross-channel campaigns: advertisers can follow users from their connected TVs to related screens, serving complimentary ads on smartphones, perhaps, or incorporating branded content into their apps.

-As promising as connected TV’s data-rich and networked system might be, though, this also leads to some of the biggest challenges for marketers targeting the space.
+As promising as connected TV’s data-rich and the networked system might be, though, this also leads to some of the biggest challenges for marketers targeting the space.

 To illustrate, connected TV doesn’t have cookies — so advertisers must replace the web’s cookie-powered individual tracking with household-level tracking based on IP address-matching.
 This imprecision makes it difficult to run granular ad targeting at scale.

-Fragmentation of services and devices compounds the problem.
+The fragmentation of services and devices compounds the problem.
 Unlike traditional linear programming, connected TV lends itself more towards “bubbles” or “pockets” of audiences: a certain target demographic, for example, might be scattered across several streaming networks, each of which would require separate advertising buys.

 The Bottom Line